CFT-HY/HILA/docs/mainpage.md

  1. Write tests for existing and new features
      * Test also things that fail.
 The test basically defines how things should work.
- 1. Extend to support:
+ 2. Extend to support:
      * If (or where) statements in a loop
- 1. Implement OpenACC once the compiler version is updated
+ 3. Implement HIP backend (should be a simple replacement of CUDA syntax and functions)
- 1. Implement HIP backend (should be a simple replacement of CUDA syntax and functions)
+ 4. Multiple lattices in one program
- 1. Multiple lattices in one program
+ 5. Expand and update documentation
- 1. Expand and update documentation
+ 6. Implement an OpenACC backend